Eucharistic Miracle of Lanciano

 Second, if Linoli falsified his results, he did everything in his power to increase the likelihood that his fraud would be exposed.
 He voluntarily solicited the opinion of an independent expert, and he voluntarily submitted both photographs and raw data to a scholarly journal.
 Both of those measures were his idea, they weren’t foisted upon him by anyone else.
 That is the opposite of the behavior you would expect from a fraudster: instead of minimizing outside scrutiny and retaining plausible deniability, he was much more transparent than he was expected to be.
 That would have massively and needlessly increased both the risk and complexity of any fraudulent scheme.

 Third, Linoli did not have a proportionate motive.
-He did not parlay his findings into fame or notoriety.
-He did not write popular books, tour lecture circuits, or cultivate a persona as ‘the scientist of Lanciano.’
-Instead, he returned to his ordinary duties.
 Professionally, there was little to gain and much to lose.
 A physician and professor who associated himself with a miraculous claim risked being regarded with suspicion by colleagues, collaborators, and journal editors.
 Had his study been discredited, the reputational damage would have been catastrophic.
-As a highly educated Catholic, Linoli understood that bearing false witness—especially about the Eucharist—would endanger his soul.
+As a highly educated Catholic, Linoli understood that bearing false witness—especially about a Eucharistic miracle—would endanger his soul.
 Historically, the fabrication of relics has usually been motivated by avarice.
 For a properly catechized Catholic, a pious fraud is a contradiction in terms.

 Fourth, it would not have been practically feasible for Linoli to fabricate the micrographs that he published in his scholarly journal article.
 In the 1970s, photomicrography was film-based and digital editing was decades away.
 Falsifying the micrographs would have required Linoli to get his hands on untreated, ancient cardiac tissue.
 Yet such material is, for all intents and purposes, unobtainable.
 Pathology collections preserve organs in formalin; archaeological remains rarely retain recognizable myocardium, and when they do, it is mineralized or mummified.
 It simply would not have been possible for a provincial physician to acquire the centuries-old, naturally desiccated cardiac tissue depicted in Linoli’s micrographs.